Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Overview of methodology

 Moreover, the block encoding can be implemented using $O\left(\log\left(\alpha \sqrt{t\log(1/\epsilon)}\right)\right)$ ancilla qubits and $O\left(\alpha \sqrt{t\log(1/\epsilon)}\right)$ Toffoli or simpler gates in addition to those used in the block encoding of $\mathcal{A}$. \end{restatable}

 Applying this LCU to any tensor product state of the form $\ket{0}\ket{x}$, with $\ket{0}$, $\ket{x}$ of appropriate {dimensions}, we will have $e^{-\mathcal{A}^2 t}\ket{0}\ket{x} = \ket{0}e^{H t}\ket{x}$.
-We note that although each of the individual unitaries that make up the Gaussian-LCHS are realized with high probability, it is still the case that the preparation of a quantum state proportional to $e^{-\mathcal{A}^2t}\ket{0}\ket{x}$ can have vanishingly small success probability, as described in the introduction.
+We note that although each of the individual unitaries that make up the Gaussian-LCHS are realized with high probability, it is still the case that the preparation of a quantum state proportional to $e^{-\mathcal{A}^2t}\ket{0}\ket{x}$ can have vanishingly small success probability, as {discussed in detail} in the introduction.